heini208/fault_detector_spot/documentation/System_Design.md

 The behaviour of the system is organized and executed through a hierarchical behaviour tree (BT) implemented with the `py_trees` and `py_trees_ros` frameworks.
 This approach provides modularity, scalability, and clarity in defining complex robot behaviours by composing them from smaller, reusable building blocks.

 The main entry point of the behaviour tree is defined in the `bt_runner.py` file.
-The system runs as a single ROS 2 node (`bt_driver`), hosting the entire tree.
+The system runs as a single ROS2 node (`bt_driver`), hosting the entire tree.
-Within this node, individual tree-nodes (actions, checks, and control structures) are defined as Python objects that interact with the rest of the ROS 2 system through topics, services, and actions.
+Within this node, individual tree-nodes (actions, checks, and control structures) are defined as Python objects that interact with the rest of the ROS2 system through topics, services, and actions.

 The root node of the tree is a **Parallel** composite titled `"FaultDetectorSpot"`, which contains three major subtrees: